tbarker/5X-Crypto-Security-Guide/README.md

 With passphrases you can have one single seed with multiple different wallets.
 Each wallet would be designated by a different passphrase.

-We use one passphrase for each wallet to deny the **Guardians** (more on that later) of the back-up plates the ability to use them independently
+We use one passphrase for each wallet to deny the **Guardians** (more on that later) of the back-up plates the ability to use them independently.

 We will use two different passphrases:
 - **Personal**, this will be lost with you if you die or are lying in a coma.